cudeso/misp2sentinel/README.md

 These settings only apply for the Graph API:

-- `ignore_localtags = True `: When converting tags from MISP to Sentinel, ignore the MISP local tags.
+- `ignore_localtags = True `: When converting tags from MISP to Sentinel, ignore the MISP local tags (this applies to tags on event and attribute level).
 - `network_ignore_direction = True`: When set to true, not only store the indicator in the "Source/Destination" field of Sentinel (`networkDestinationIPv4, networkDestinationIPv6 or networkSourceIPv4, networkSourceIPv6`), also map in the fields without network context (`networkIPv4,networkIPv6`).

 ```
-ignore_localtags = True             # Graph API only
+ignore_localtags = True
 network_ignore_direction = True     # Graph API only
 ```